New Feature: Connect Microsoft SharePoint with ContactMonkey.

 4. Gather continuous feedback

 Are employees feeling distracted by the new hybrid work model?
 Do they feel that their productivity has decreased?
-Or, are they experiencing greater work-life balance and wellbeing in the new work environment?
+Or are they experiencing greater work-life balance and well-being in the new work environment?
 These are all important questions to ask during the transition to hybrid work.

-With ContactMonkey, you can make the feedback process seamless by embedding employee pulse surveys directly into your company newsletters.
-Using ContactMonkey’s eNPS feature, you can also check employee engagement levels using a single, pointed question to determine your employee net promoter score (eNPS).
+Using ContactMonkey’s eNPS feature, you can check employee engagement levels using a single, pointed question to determine your employee net promoter score (eNPS).
 Much like the example below:

 5. Brace for the learning curve